 Mind Mapping is a visual interpretation of your thoughts and ideas, arranged around a central topic.
 It is used in thousands of schools, universities and colleges worldwide to aid comprehension, memory, creativity and innovation.
 Mind Mapping is used in education as it allows students the freedom to interpret topics in their own way, making their own connections between ideas.
 Also, the use of images, colours and keywords ensure that your students commit the information they Mind Map to memory, ideal for assessment.

 Mind Mapping is a great tool for assessment of students’ pre and post learning, to accurately gauge the knowledge they have absorbed.
 Essentially, students make a Mind Map before and after they have been taught a particular topic.
-Tony Buzan calls this method ‘preview and review’, and it is an effective assessment of topic adoption.
+This is an effective assessment of topic adoption.
 Mind Maps allow your students to interpret and express ideas metaphorically, and as a method of assessment it does not rely on your students’ language levels.
 Therefore this gives a more accurate picture of the knowledge they have amassed.
 Plus it allows your students to display their contextual knowledge and requires deeper insight , as they make connections between topics, other topics and their sub-topics.

 The understanding measured by using Mind Mapping for assessment is transparent and realistic, based on actual knowledge learnt rather than language or written skills.
 More importantly, unlike traditional assessment, students actually enjoy the process!